The Pros and Cons of an HOA

 Pros of an HOA

-Despite their bad reputation, an HOA can actually have a positive role.
-Here are some examples of how it can be a good thing for homeowners (or renters).
+Despite their bad reputation, living in an HOA community can actually have a positive role.
+Here are some examples of how it can be a good thing for homeowners (or renters) and increasing property values.

 • Amenities: Sometimes, an HOA will add amenities to a neighborhood, such as a park, pool, tennis courts, or walking trail.
 These amenities can be covered in a big neighborhood for a low monthly or annual fee.